-In partnership with our client, SSEN Transmission, we brought two years of hard work to a close, completing the restringing of the 87km long Loch Buidhe to Dounreay overhead transmission line in the North of Scotland.
-The construction work was completed ahead of programme despite the new constraints in place due to the COVID-19 pandemic.
+In partnership with our client, SSEN Transmission (Scottish and Southern Electricity Networks), we brought two years of hard work to a close, completing the restringing of the 87km long Loch Buidhe to Dounreay overhead transmission line in the North of Scotland.
+Despite the new constraints in place due to the COVID-19 pandemic, the construction work was completed ahead of programme, and the project was awarded both Scottish Gold and National Silver in the Green Apple Environment Awards for its careful consideration in minimising impacts on local wildlife and their habitats.

 The Loch Buidhe to Dounreay overhead line has played a vital role in Scottish’s energy story for over half a century, first constructed in the 1950’s to transport energy generated at Dounreay Nuclear Power station.
 It was one of the first major arteries of the transmission network in the North of Scotland and played a vital role in reliably transporting electricity over a long distance from where it was generated to where it was needed.

 Typically, the transmission towers will last for about 80 years, whereas the conductors, insulators and fittings normally last for about 40 years.
 Each overhead line will usually go through at least one refurbishment during its lifespan.
-Its SSEN Transmission’s first priority to safely deliver a robust, efficient and reliable network to its customers in the most sustainable way, they will always look to refurbish and will only build a new line if a refurbishment is not feasible.
+It is SSEN Transmission’s priority to safely deliver a robust, efficient and reliable network to its customers in the most sustainable way- they will always look to refurbish and will only build a new line if a refurbishment is not feasible.

-The line travels over some of Scotland’s most challenging and remote terrain, which faces some of Scotland’s harshest weather.
-In order to reach each transmission tower, the team employed the services of local helicopter company PDG who would fly material and equipment up to each remote tower location to allow the team to carry out the work.
+The line travels over some of Scotland’s most challenging and remote terrain, facing some of the country’s harshest weather, and traverses 16 nationally and internationally designated nature conservation sites as well as undesignated areas that support ecologically important flora and fauna.
+To reach each transmission tower, and to keep within standard environmental protection measures, the team employed the services of local helicopter company PDG who would fly material and equipment up to each remote tower location to allow the team to carry out the work.

 “This has definitely been a challenging project, but also a rewarding one, working in some of Scotland’s remotest and most stunning landscapes.
 The work took approximately 180,000 hours to complete, and now we can step back and celebrate a job well done and recognise the hard work of everyone involved.